tito-arch/BABC-2/content/posts/evolution-of-computer-systems.md

 ### Expert systems

-This is software designed to make a computer
+This is software designed to make a computer to operate at the level of a human expert in a specific narrow area of specialisation such as medical diagnosis, finacial forcasting etc.An expert system being a software system